ge0lev/ge0lev.github.io/_posts/2026-01-25-samplepedia-malicious-.docx-utilizing-remote-templates-analysis-writeup.md

   - msoffice
 ---
 #### Intro
 This is an easy-tagged challenge on [samplepedia](https://samplepedia.cc).
-Similar to the [VSTO challenge](<https://samplepedia.cc/sample/56f5623daa470bee190ae0ecd961be8e6df71c8da1ccf7b268fe876b84c183d9/77/>), this particular sample is interesting as well because it does not utilize an embedded macro but uses a novel technique - Remote Template Injection - which exploits the ability to use a custom template on MS Office in order to load a malicious template, either remotely or locally.
+Similar to the VSTO challenge ([challenge link](<https://samplepedia.cc/sample/56f5623daa470bee190ae0ecd961be8e6df71c8da1ccf7b268fe876b84c183d9/77/>) and [writeup](https://ge0lev.github.io/posts/samplepedia-malicious-.docx-analysis-writeup/)), this particular sample is interesting as well because it does not utilize an embedded macro but uses a novel technique - Remote Template Injection - which exploits the ability to use a custom template on MS Office in order to load a malicious template, either remotely or locally.
 This can make the initial MS Office file appear "clean" and possibly evade antivirus or mail protection solution.

 Challenge URL: <https://samplepedia.cc/sample/29325e23a684f782db14a1bf0dc56c65228e666d1f561808413a735000de3515/76/>